zikula/core/ROADMAP.md

 Development Version
 -------------------

-2.1.0 - Currently Scheduled for March 2019 but this is not a fixed release yet.
+3.0.0 - Currently Scheduled for July 2019 but this is not a fixed release yet.

 Long Term Support Versions
 --------------------------